What do headaches, shortness of breath and a slow gastro intestinal system have in common?

 Always keep in mind: nothing in the body happens in a vacuum.
 So treating it in a vacuum is rather futile (one might use stronger words here…).
 The key is always to take the entire structure into account, get to the root cause and restore proper movement (in order to restore proper form).

 P.S.
-I just did a short video chat about this in our Facebook group Group Riding Without Back Pain?
+I just did a short video chat about this in our Facebook group Become the Balanced, Supple and Confident Rider You Want to Be?
 Are you a member?
 If not: click here to join.

 P.S.S.
 Realizing you have a forward head position and recognize some of these ‘symptoms’ and want a game plan on what to do to get back to ‘neutral’- here is the link to schedule a call